-The Australian Greens support hazard reduction burns and backburning to reduce the impact of wildfire when guided by the best scientific, ecological and emergency service expertise.
+The Australian Greens support hazard reduction burns and backburning to reduce the impact of bushfires when guided by the best scientific, ecological and emergency service expertise.

-Attempts by right-wing pundits and politicians to place the blame on the Greens represent the worst kind of dishonest politics.
-The Coalition has spent six years in office ignoring the chief cause – severe climate change,
+Attempts by Liberal and National politicians to place the blame on the Greens represent the worst kind of dishonest politics.
+The Coalition has spent six years in office ignoring the main cause of these unprecedented bushfires – severe climate change.

 – Greg Mullins, former NSW Fire & Rescue commissioner

-Do the Greens support hazard reduction (including backburning)?
+- Do the Greens support hazard reduction burns?

+Yes.
+The Australian Greens support hazard reduction burning (before bushfire season) to reduce the impact of bushfire when guided by the best scientific, ecological and emergency service expertise.
 Our policy on this is clear and hasn't changed recently.
-The Australian Greens support hazard reduction burning (before bushfire season) to reduce the impact of bushfire when guided by the best scientific, ecological and emergency service expertise.
-For more on the Australian Greens' policy on bushfire management, please refer to Aim 8 of our Environmental Principles
+For more on the Australian Greens' policy on bushfire management, please refer to Aim 8 of our Environmental Principles.

 “Problem is it’s drier and hotter.
 Around here we’ve been trying to do hazard reductions all year.”
 Blaming "greenies" for stopping these important measures is a familiar, populist, but basically untrue claim.”

 – Greg Mullins, fmr Fire & Rescue Commissioner

 - Have the Greens recently changed their policy on hazard reduction burns?

 No. The Greens have supported hazard reduction burns for a long time.
 For example, here’s a Facebook post from 2013.